bootlin/training-materials/slides/yocto-licensing/yocto-licensing.typ

 === How to create SPDX3 SBoM with OpenEmbedded

-- SPDX2.2 and SPDX3.0 are available in Yocto Scarthgap (SPDX2.2 enabled
-  by default)

-- To enable SPDX3, you must set `INHERIT += "create-spdx-3.0"` \
-  `INHERIT:remove = "create-spdx"` to your configuration file

 - The JSON SPDX file for the image will be generated in \
   `tmp/deploy/images/MACHINE/`